Juul Emperor Has No Clothes!

 If it is illegal for people under the age of eighteen (or twenty-one in some jurisdictions) to buy tobacco products including e-cigarettes, then it should also be illegal for underage people to use them.
 I’m not suggesting this should be a punishable offence, but the inconsistency ought to be recognised and legislation enacted accordingly.

-Secondly, going after the manufacturers of Juul and similar products is aiming at the wrong target.
-It is governments, if they lack the requisite awareness or motivation, who should be lobbied to disallow them.
+Second, going after the manufacturers of Juul and similar products is aiming at the wrong target.
+It is governments who should be lobbied to ban them.

 Text © Gabriel Symonds